pham-anh/fuelphp_trial/CONTRIBUTING.md

 * User for migrations:
  * Db user: `system_user` and password: `system_user`
 (You should grant all previlliges for `system_user` on db `payment_system`)

-This is default information of this project, if you want to use something other, please configure also information in this file: `fuel/app/config/development/db.php`

 #### Install dependencies